-In the opinion of Bond Counsel, under existing statutes and court decisions and assuming continuing compliance with certain tax covenants described herein, (i) interest on the Series 2016A Bonds is excluded from gross income for federal income tax purposes pursuant to Section 103 of the Internal Revenue Code of 1986, as amended (the "Code"); and (ii) interest on the Series 2016A Bonds is not treated as a preference item in calculating the alternative minimum tax imposed on individuals and corporations under the Code; such interest, however, is included in the adjusted current earnings of certain corporations for purposes of calculating the alternative minimum tax imposed on such corporations.

-In addition, in the opinion of Bond Counsel, interest on the Series 2016A Bonds is exempt from all current Maryland, Virginia, and District of Columbia personal income taxes.
-See "Tax MATTERS" herein.
+In the opinion of Hawkins Delafield & Wood LLP, Bond Counsel to the Authority, under existing statutes and court decisions and assuming continuing compliance with certain tax covenants described herein, (i) interest on the Series 2017A Bonds is excluded from gross income for federal income tax purposes pursuant to Section 103 of the Internal Revenue Code of 1986, as amended (the "Code"); and (ii) interest on the Series 2017A Bonds is not treated as a preference item in calculating the alternative minimum tax imposed on individuals and corporations under the Code; such interest, however, is included in the adjusted current earnings of certain corporations for purposes of calculating the alternative minimum tax imposed on such corporations.
+In addition, in the opinion of Bond Counsel, interest on the Series 2017A Bonds is exempt from all current Maryland, Virginia and District of Columbia personal income taxes.
+See "Tax Matters" herein.

-\$220,000,000 WASHINGTON METROPOLITAN AREA TRANSIT AUTHORITY Gross Revenue Transit Bonds, Series 2016A
+\$197,370,000 WASHINGTON METROPOLITAN AREA TRANSIT AUTHORITY Gross Revenue Transit Refunding Bonds